Cubs vs. Phillies Player Props Betting Odds

 MLB Props Today: Philadelphia Phillies

-- Ranger Suarez (1-2) will take to the mound for the Phillies and make his ninth start of the season.
+- The Phillies' Aaron Nola (6-5) will make his 17th start of the season.

-- Suarez will look to finish five or more innings for the seventh start in a row.
+- In 16 starts this season, he's earned a quality start in eight of them.

+- Nola has 15 starts in a row of five innings or more.

-- He has made eight appearances and finished one of them without allowing an earned run.
+- In 16 appearances this season, he has finished two without allowing an earned run.

 |Opponent